bocke/bocke/README.md

 - AI as a helper for small tasks: very good.
 - AI as a learning tool: surprisingly effective, especially if you already know the basics and ask the right questions.

+This section of text is genuinely written by me, but I did use AI to improve it stylistically.
+I just noticed it inserted em dashes, which is funny knowing that the whole section is about my personal impressions about AI.
+Em Dashes removed from the last revision.

 ---

 ## News